From Christian’s interview for the Masters of Workers’ Compensation series on ReelLawyers.com.

 A wide variety of injuries are covered under North Carolina workers’ compensation law, including (but not limited to) hand injuries, nerve damage, internal organ injuries, crush injuries, aggravation of a pre-existing injury, chemical burns, and more.

 It’s essential that your workers’ comp claim is correctly filed.
 Otherwise, you could be destroying your case before it even leaves the ground.
 This is an avoidable situation, especially if you’re working with an experienced workers’ compensation lawyer.
-Your attorney will be available to help you with every step of the filing process and beyond.
+Your Charlotte Workers Compensation attorney will be available to help you with every step of the filing process and beyond.

 Firstly, your employer must be notified about the injury or illness that you sustained while at work.
 After they have been notified, you can begin the process of filing your NC workers’ compensation claim.